Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 Wisdom here blends technical facts with ethical, financial and strategic considerations, producing a holistic stance rather than a reactionary fix.

-For an extensive analysis of the DIKW pyramid please see: [The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK](https://www.academia.edu/38656728/The_wisdom_hierarchy_representations_of_the_DIKW_hierarchy) This paper revisits the Data–information–knowledge–wisdom (DIKW) hierarchy by examining the articulation of the hierarchy in a number of widely read textbooks, and analysing their statements about the nature of data, information, knowledge, and wisdom
+For an extensive analysis of the DIKW pyramid please see: [The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK](https://www.academia.edu/38656728/The_wisdom_hierarchy_representations_of_the_DIKW_hierarchy).

-The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into wisdom?
+The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into (eventually) wisdom?
 They are called **Knowledge Workers**.

 ### Knowledge Workers